-- Typically for maintenance, repair or renovation and non-construction activities - Brief review, no public comment period unless another federal requirement is triggered - Typically completed in < 6 months.
+- Typically for maintenance, repair or renovation and non-construction activities - Brief review, no public comment period unless another federal requirement is triggered - Typically completed in < 1month. - No public comment period (unless another federal requirement is triggered, such as Section 106 (historical structures) - If project is a CATEX, NBRC in coordination with our environmental consultant, will prepare, execute and issue CATEX Determination.